Natural skin care: Background

 Many countries require that the ingredient composition of skin care products is listed on the product, using the International Nomenclature of Cosmetic Ingredients (INCI) conventions.
 Ingredients are listed in the order of their percentage within the product; natural ingredients are listed in Latin and synthetic ingredients are listed by technical name.
 "The U.S. government has documented more than 10,500 ingredients in cosmetic products, but only a small percentage of those chemicals have been tested for safety.
 Of those that have been tested, some have been identified as carcinogens (causes cancer), teratogens (causes birth defects), and reproductive toxicants (damages the ability to reproduce)."

 The FDA surveyed 1,687 consumers ages 14 and older in 1994 about their use of cosmetics.
 Nearly half of these consumers felt that a product claiming to be "natural" should contain all natural ingredients.
 However, although the United States Department of Agriculture (USDA) has designated within its certain requirements within its specific area of regulation for organic products, the U.S. Food and Drug Administration (FDA) does not recognize a definition for natural products.
-Accordingly, there are no legal definitions in the U.S. for the advertising terms "natural" or "organic" in personal care products.
+Accordingly, there is no legal definition in the U.S. for the advertising term "natural" in personal care products.
+In 2023, the Strengthening Organic Enforcement rule was made effective by the US Department of Agriculture which regulates the use of the term "organic" such that the use of the wording on packaging requires certification under the National Organic Program.
 The FDA prohibits certain ingredients in cosmetics.

 Some organic products which are designated organic may be intensely modified, sometimes considerably more so than conventional products.